Skip to main content

 We also see that some repos are widely used across the crypto ecosystem, and that some are forks of other repos.

-For repos that are widely used across the ecosystem, we run the risk of double counting metadata when we aggregate by top level project.
-Examples of metadata that are aggregated include stargaze, forks, and contributors.
+For repos that are widely forked across the ecosystem, we run the risk of double counting metadata when we aggregate by top level project.
+Examples of metadata that are aggregated include stargaze, forks, commits, watchers, and contributors.
+The double counting problem is only a problem for metrics that are retained in the forked repo i.e., commit count and contributor list.
+Stargaze, forks, and watcher counts are reset to zero in forks.

-So, what is the best way to handle aggregated metadata?
-We could go upstream and aggegrate metadata to the paraent repo, but this would discard work done by the forked repo.
-So we simply aggregate the metadata by the forked repo.
+What is the best way to handle aggregated repo metadata at the project level?
+We could go upstream and only aggegrate metadata to the parent repo, but this would discard any work performed by the forked repo.
+In many cases, we simply aggregate the repo metadata regardless of fork status.
 The downside is that forked repo metadata will be aggregated to a project, even if that fork has not deviated from the parent repo.
-This should not be a concern, since unmodified forks are not likely to have been stared, for instance.